 Favorite tunes keep you calm

 Listening to their favorite music lowered anxiety among ICU patients by about one third, according to an Ohio State University study.
 Not just any tunes—it had to be familiar and comforting pieces, according to researchers.
+Try listening to these tunes to get the best nights sleep.

 Mood music makes you eat less

 When Hardee’s gave one of its restaurants a fine-dining makeover—including soft lighting and jazz—diners ate about 18 percent less and reported enjoying their food more, according to a Cornell study in the journal Psychological Reports.
+Also try out this other simple trick to eat less junk food.

 Inspiring instrumentals improve your mental focus

 Uplifting concertos from Vivaldi’s The Four Seasons can boost mental alertness, according to research from Northumbria University in the United Kingdom.
 When young adults were given a task that required intense concentration, they did better while listening to the bright “Spring” concerto versus the slower and more somber “Autumn” one.
+Here are the reasons you can't focus.

 Good music soothes and relaxes your blood vessels